 5 Gorgeous Cabins in Pennsylvania That You Can Book for a Skiing Getaway

+The Philly area might not have seen much snowfall this year, but PA’s ski resorts are plenty busy making flakes.
 If a getaway to the slopes is on your agenda sometime before the season wraps up in March or April, we’ve got you covered.
 To help you make the most of a weekend trip, we’ve rounded up some of the coolest cabins to warm up in after a full day of schussing.

 Where To Ski: Jack Frost, home to 20 trails of packed powder (including two terrain parks) that range in difficulty.

 Where To Ski: Seven Springs Ski Resort, which boasts 33 slopes and trails and seven (!) terrain parks.

-This post was updated in January 2021.
+This post was updated in January 2022.